 This educational video was provided by Drew Fritsch, an experienced Buffalo insurance fraud lawyer.
 If you or a loved one is charged with insurance fraud, the penalties can be harsh.
-Don't let one mistake follow you for a lifetime, contact us today for a free confidential consultation.
-Let our 20+ years of experience work for you.
+Don’t let one mistake follow you for a lifetime, contact us today for a free confidential consultation.
+Let our more than 20 years of experience work for you.

 - Insurance fraud can be prosecuted in one of several court levels.

 - Prosecution for insurance fraud in the state court is a felony at every level.

 - Penalties can vary from 4 to 15 years in prison, so it is essential to work with an attorney who has specific expertise in defending insurance fraud cases.

 You may already have experienced the benefits of being courteous in your interactions with police – or you might have experienced the opposite.
 Police have a great deal of discretionary power when writing tickets or placing individuals under arrest.
 If an officer pulls a person over for speeding, or stops a person with an open container of alcohol, depending on the context, that person’s comportment could mean the difference between a ticket and a warning.
 If police stop you for something more serious – like driving while intoxicated, shoplifting or assault – you likely won’t get away with a warning.
 However, it’s still imperative that you act respectfully.
 The way you act in your encounter with police can determine the outcome of your case – for better or worse – when you go to trial.